metabase/metabase/docs/installation-and-operation/observability-with-prometheus.md

 The `MB_PROMETHEUS_SERVER_PORT=9191` specifies which port (`9191`) Metabase will use to send data to Prometheus.
 To clarify the ports that will be involved here:

 - Port `3000` is the port Metabase uses to serve the Metabase app.
 You can set another port with `MB_JETTY_PORT` (e.g., `MB_JETTY_PORT=3001`).
-- Port `9191` (or whichever port you specified with the `MB_PROMETHEUS_SERVER_PORT` environment variable) is the port Metabase uses to send metrics to Prometheus.
+  - Port `9191` (or whichever port you specified with the `MB_PROMETHEUS_SERVER_PORT` environment variable) is the port Prometheus uses to scrape metrics from Metabase.
 - Port `9090` is the port Prometheus uses to serve the Prometheus application.

 When you start Metabase, the Metabase logs will tell you that Metabase is starting the `prometheus metrics collector` and `prometheus metrics web-server`.